 This hike leads to one of the most beautiful meadows in all of the park… in our opinion!
 This moderate day hikes starts by climbing 2 km up a few switchbacks through the woods until you reach the meadow.

 Once you continue on this path towards Helen Lake you will see some stunning views of the Bow Valley and beyond.
-The lake itself is not the most exciting of places, but you have the option of moving forward (and UP!) towards Dolomite Pass.
+The lake itself is not the most exciting of places, but you have the option of moving onwards (and UP!) towards Dolomite Pass.

-This trailhead is located 1km south of Bow Lake, 38 km north on the parkway from Lake Louise.
+This trailhead is located 1 km south of Bow Lake, 38 km north on the parkway from Lake Louise.

-Bow Glacier Falls
+3. Bow Glacier Falls

 This is the headwater for the Bow River, which is the river that runs through the City of Calgary.
 Stop and soak in the beauty of the landscape you just walked across.
-It truly is a marvel.
+It truly is stunning.

 BUT, once you reach the end of the tree line, you will find joy in the views of the sweeping meadows.
 You will walk along a slope to the pass itself, which offers some magnificent views.
 You have the option of continuing on to North Molar Pass if you feel up to the mission.

 The trailhead is a bit more tricky to find, as it starts in the trees away from the highway.
 If you park at the Mosquito Creek campground, cross the highway and follow the sign north of the bridge.
-Here you will be find the sign leading up to Molar Pass.
+Here you will find the sign leading up to Molar Pass.

 This highway is one of our favourite places to explore in the area, and we highly recommend it.
 The drive itself is worth your time!

 Live an adventure!